SharpPipe/cognate-frontend/.gitlab/Feature.md

 - [ ] This works like that
 - [ ] That works like this

-/label ~💡Feature
+/label ~"💡Feature"
-/label ~🍆 Frontend
+/label ~"🍆 Frontend"